ivarprudnikov/cms-angular-1.4/README.md

 **Requirements**

-- Authentication is enabled based on path and user role
 - Content is managed via service layer
-- All CRUD operations available
+- All CRUD operations
-- Search and pagination is a must
+- Search and pagination
 - User can create arbitrary types of content and publish it

 **Storage**